Valentia Lifeboat Station: 1939 onwards

-Between 1939 and 1945, an auxiliary rescue boat had been stationed at Valentia to help aircraft personnel flying in from the Atlantic during Second World War.
-After the war, the RNLI re-opened the station in 1946.
+Between 1939 and 1945, an auxiliary rescue boat had been stationed at Valentia to help aircraft personnel flying in from the Atlantic during the Second World War.
+After the war, the RNLI reopened the station in 1946.

-On 2 September 1963, after seeing a small dingy capsize in poor conditions, Motor Mechanic John Joseph Houlihan set off single-handed in the Valentia station boarding boat, to the aid of the dinghy.
-Arriving to find two men in the water, one was dragged aboard, and one left holding the transome.
+On 2 September 1963, after seeing a small dinghy capsize in poor conditions, Motor Mechanic John Joseph Houlihan set off single-handed in the Valentia station boarding boat to the aid of the dinghy.
+Arriving to find two men in the water, one was dragged aboard, and one was left holding the transom.
 With some difficulty, he brought the two men to shore.
 For this service, John Joseph Houlihan was awarded the RNLI Bronze Medal and "The Maud Smith award for Gallantry 1963".